Igigog/anomaly-modding-book/src/meta/community-standards.md

 ### Code editor

-You can use any one that supports LUA and XML files.
+You can use any one that supports Lua and XML files.

 Also, you may need these extensions: